 Video Social Proof is a strategy designed to help brands stay ahead of these shifting consumer expectations and speak to them in a more direct, authentic way throughout the buyer’s journey, establishing trust and building deeper consumer relationships.

 At VideoPeel, we believe Video Social Proof is the future of business.
-So, in order to guide brands as they develop their unique strategy, we developed the Six Principles of Video Social Proof framework: Visual, Personal, Contextual, Timely, Communal, and Experiential.
+So, in order to guide brands as they develop their unique strategy, we developed the Six Principles of Video Social Proof framework: Visual, Personal, Contextual, Timely, Communal, and Measurable.

 Keeping in mind that your customers are people, and these people are the power behind your brand, it’s critical to consider the second principle in great detail: personal.